ubirch/niomon-http/README.md

 the responses will echo the request data.**

 1. build with `mvn package`
-2. in directory `http-receiver` run `docker-compose up --build --force-recreate`
+2. in directory `niomon-http` run `docker-compose up --build --force-recreate`
 3. afterwards stop with `ctrl-c` and `docker-compose down` (which removes the containers)

 HTTP endpoints of both receivers are now reachable via `http://localhost:8080/` and `http://localhost:8081/`.